Amman Stock Exchange: History

 The ASE was established in March 1999 as a non-profit, private institution with administrative and financial autonomy.
 It is authorized to function as an exchange for the trading of securities.
 The exchange is governed by a seven-member board of directors.
 A chief executive officer oversees day-to-day responsibilities and reports to the board.
 The members of ASE are Jordan's 68 brokerage firms.

 Amman Stock Exchange became state-owned company under the name "The Amman Stock Exchange Company (ASE Company)" on February 20, 2017.

 The ASE is committed to the principles of fairness, transparency, efficiency, and liquidity.
-The exchange seeks to provide a strong and secure environment for its listed securities while protecting and guaranteeing the rights of its investors.
-To provide this transparent and efficient market, the ASE has implemented internationally recognized directives regarding market divisions and listing criteria.
+It seeks to provide a secure environment for its listed securities while protecting the rights of its investors.
+To provide this transparent and efficient market, the ASE has implemented internationally recognized directives concerning market divisions and listing criteria.

 To comply with international standards and best practices, the ASE works closely with the Jordan Securities Commission JSC on surveillance matters and maintains strong relationships with other exchanges, associations, and international organizations.
 The exchange is an active member of the Arab Federation of Exchanges, Federation of Euro-Asian Stock Exchanges (FEAS) and a full member of the World Federation of Exchanges (WFE).

 The ASE is charged with providing enterprises with a means of raising capital by listing on the Exchange, encouraging an active market in listed securities based on the effective determination of prices and fair and transparent trading, providing modern and effective facilities and equipment for trading the recording of trades and publication of prices, monitoring and regulating market trading, coordination with the JSC as necessary, to ensure compliance with the law, a fair market and investor protection, setting out and enforcing a professional code of ethics among its member directors and staff, and ensuring the provision of timely and accurate information of issuers to the market and disseminating market information to the public.